finos/zenith/.github/ISSUE_TEMPLATE/idea_submission.md

 ---
 name: Idea template
 about: This template serves as a guide for officially submitting your idea to the FINOZ Zenith POC program.
-The following are suggested questions to answer, but feel free to add more details that will help build your proposal.
 ---

 ### Idea Title: *This is where you write down the name of your idea.*